 Today I am thrilled to have Jess from Tripelio sharing 5 things to do in Shanghai with kids.
 I am very excited to have Jess share her tips for Shanghai because we hope to visit China in the near future so we can experience the beauty and history of the country and give our children an opportunity to practice their Mandarin language skills.
-We also have a friend who lives in Shanghai and we would love to be able to explore the city she has called home for many years.
-If you’re considering a trip to China, here are some recommended places to see with your family in the city of Shanghai.
+If you’re considering a trip to China, there are some amazing things to do in Shanghai, so be sure to add it to your list.

 What to Do in Shanghai with Kids